Limit cycles of piecewise polynomial perturbations of higher dimensional linear differential systems: Introduction

+where $D$ is an open bounded subset of $\R^n$ and the functions $F_i,$ $i=0,1,\ldots,k,$ and $R$ are $T$-periodic in the first variable.
+Here, $k$ is called {\it order of perturbation} in $\e$.
+As a fundamental hypothesis, it is assumed that the {\it unperturbed system},

+has a manifold $\CZ\subset\R^n$ of periodic solutions.
+Roughly speaking, this theory provides a sequence of functions, called {\it averaged functions}, which have their simple zeros associated with limit cycles of system \eqref{introS1}.

-Recently in \cite{LNT2015,LMN} the averaging theory was extended up to order $2$ for detecting periodic orbits of discontinuous piecewise smooth differential systems.
+The averaging theory has been extensively employed for studying periodic solutions of smooth and nonsmooth differential systems.
+First, considering $F_0=0$ (consequently, $\dim(\mathcal{Z})=n$) one can find in \cite{V,SVM} results providing sufficient condition on $F_1$ ensuring the existence of periodic solutions of system \eqref{introS1} under smoothness and boundedness conditions.
+Topological methods were used in \cite{BL} to generalize these results for Lipschitz continuous differential systems.
+In \cite{LNT}, assuming the weaker hypothesis $\dim(\mathcal{Z})=n$, the averaging theory was developed at any order for Lipschitz continuous differential systems.
+Then, in \cite{LNT2015,LMN}, the averaging theory was extended up to order $2$ for detecting periodic orbits of discontinuous piecewise smooth differential systems.
 Some applications of these results can be found in \cite{LTZ,No}.
-Finally, in \cite{ILN,LNR}, the averaging theory at any order was developed for a class of discontinuous systems.
+Finally, in \cite{ILN,LNR}, the averaging theory was developed at any order for a class of discontinuous piecewise smooth systems.

+When $\dim(\mathcal{Z})<n,$ the averaging theory has to be combined with other techniques, for instance \textit{Lyapunov-Schmidt reduction method}, to provide sufficient conditions for the existence of periodic solutions.
+Here, we also obtain a sequence of function, now called {\it bifurcation functions}, which have their simple zeros associated with limit cycles of system \eqref{introS1}.
+In the smooth case, the averaging theory is developed at any order \cite{BuicaLlibreFran,LliNovCand,GineLlibreZhang}.
+For the nonsmooth case, the first order averaging theory has been addressed in \cite{NovaesThesis15}, however it is lacking in a higher order analysis.

-In this paper we are interested in studying the number of limit cycles bifurcating from the periodic orbits of a linear differential system $x'=Mx$, where $M$ is a $(d+2)\times(d+2)$ matrix having one pair of pure imaginary conjugate eigenvalues, $m$ zeros eigenvalues, and $d-m$ real eigenvalues.
+In this paper, our first main goal is to develop the averaging theory up to order $2$ in $\e$ for a class of discontinuous piecewise smooth differential systems assuming $\dim(\mathcal{Z})=d<n.$ The study of any finite order in $\e$ could be performed in a similar way, however the general expression for higher order bifurcation functions would be more complex because it involves higher derivatives of composite functions.
+As our second main goal, we apply this result to study the number of limit cycles bifurcating from the periodic orbits of a linear differential system $x'=Mx$, where $M$ is a $(d+2)\times(d+2)$ matrix having one pair of pure imaginary conjugate eigenvalues, $m$ zeros eigenvalues, and $d-m$ real eigenvalues.
 We focus our attention when this system is perturbed up to order $2$ in the small parameter $\e$ inside a class of discontinuous piecewise polynomial functions having two zones.
-In order to solve this problem we adapt the averaging theory for studying the periodic solutions of a class of non--autonomous $d+1$-dimensional discontinuous piecewise smooth differential system.